-- As an alternative to the requirement to dedicate 5% of the land within a residential subdivision or development for park or other public recreational purposes, Council may by by-law require the dedication of lands based on 1 hectare of land for every 600 dwelling units, subject to criteria in the Planning Act. as follows: - f) up to 40 units per hectare of land, park dedication will be calculated based on 1 hectare of land for every 300 dwelling units; - between 40 units and 80 units per hectare of land, parkland dedication will becalculated based on 1 hectare of land for every 400 units; - h)e) exceeding 80 units per hectare of land, parkland dedication will be calculated based on 1 hectare of land for every 500 dwelling units. - The Municipality should not accept any lands as parks dedication that would not be suitable for parkland.
+e) As an alternative to the requirement to dedicate 5% of the land within a residential subdivision or development for park or other public recreational purposes,

+- Council may by by-law require the dedication of lands based on 1 hectare of land for every 600 dwelling units, subject to criteria in the Planning Act. - f) The Municipality should not accept any lands as parks dedication that would not be suitable for parkland.
 Conditions including but not limited to the following, may be deemed by the Municipality to be unsuitable for parkland: - areas of steep hillsides, ravines, wetlands, or other constraining topographic features; - lands lacking suitable topsoil for the establishment of lawns, shrubs or trees; - Environmental Protection areas, natural hazard lands, buffers, and natural heritage features and areas; - lands that are encumbered or part of an easement or right-of-way; and - lands that are contaminated or overly degraded by the construction process.